iamnotbobby/dig-tool/docs/TECHNICAL.md

 The screen capture system operates on a high-performance pipeline designed for real-time processing:

 **1. Capture Region Definition**
-Users define rectangular regions through an interactive selection tool.
-The region coordinates are stored relative to the selected monitor and persist across application sessions.
-Smaller regions improve performance by reducing processing overhead.
+Users define rectangular regions through a selection tool.

 **2. Real-Time Frame Acquisition**
 The MSS library captures frames at user-defined intervals.
 Each frame is immediately converted to a NumPy array format compatible with OpenCV operations.